salimov333/virtual-joystick/README.md

 ## 📖 Overview

-This application simulates a *virtual joystick*, supporting both **touch** and **keyboard** interfaces.

-It is an interactive browser-based application that allows users to control a red circle using touch gestures on mobile devices and keyboard inputs on desktop.
-This intuitive control system provides a seamless gaming experience, enhancing user interaction through simple drag-and-drop mechanics.
+This is a simple web application that simulates a virtual joystick for controlling a circle inside a game area.
+It supports both touch controls (for mobile devices) and keyboard controls (for desktop users).
+This project is designed to work seamlessly across different devices and screen sizes.

 ## ✨ Features

-- **Touch Control**: Effortlessly drag the control ball to move the circle in any direction on mobile devices.
+- Touch Controls: A virtual joystick for moving the circle on touch devices.
-- **Keyboard Control**: Utilize arrow keys to navigate the circle on desktop browsers.
+- Keyboard Controls: Use arrow keys to move the circle on non-touch devices.
-- **Responsive Design**: Fully functional on both mobile and desktop devices, ensuring a consistent experience across platforms.
-- **Smooth Movement**: Enhanced movement responsiveness for a more engaging user experience.
+- Responsive Design: Adjusts to different screen sizes.
+- Optimized for Performance: Smooth animations and event handling for better responsiveness.

 ## 🛠️ Technologies Used

 - **HTML5**: Structure of the application.
 - **CSS3**: Styling and layout.
 - **JavaScript**: Interactive functionalities and game mechanics.

+## 🌐 Live Demo

+You can access the live version of the app on GitHub Pages at [Live Demo](https://salimov333.github.io/virtual-joystick).

 ## 🚀 Getting Started